na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 	-> 21 Dec - **TenWishes** (Furbo). ~~I don't even know.
 Where am I?~~ Modified instructions to prevent {{char}} from assuming {{user}}'s actions/dialogues in order to progress the story-arc.<-

 	-> 24 Dec - **TenWishes** (Furbo). %red%127.0.0.1:8080%%.
 Replaced two words with two different words in the statbox.
-Improves dialogue and narration by 100% (Source: www.google.com)<-
+Improves dialogue and narration by 100% (Source: www.google.com) [Insert additional bloat instructions that MAY or MAY NOT affect the quality of response]<-

+	-> 26 Dec - **TenWishes** (Furbo).
+ABCDEFGHIJKLMNOPQESTUVWXYZ.
+A rehaul is due that would warrant a name change, but for now it's just minor inclusions/edits.<-
 ***
 ->**Email**: trojanmystery@proton.me<-
 ->**Discord**: lurkzn<-